PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     :end-before: [no-throw-example]

 .. note::
     The order of listed exception classes in the **throws** variable is important.
-We preserve user-defined orders when catching/rethrowing exceptions.
+CppBind preserves user-defined order when catching/rethrowing exceptions.

 .. note::
-    Swift language doesn't support exception throwing from getter/setter, so the user should set the value of the **throws** variable to **no_throw**.
+    Swift language doesn't support exception throwing from getter/setter, so the user should set the value of the **throws** variable to **no_throw** for getter/setter functions.
+CppBind will give an error otherwise.
-    CppBind complains about the wrong usage of **throws**.

-The exception list can contain standard exception classes and user-defined exception classes with API annotations.
+The **throws** list accepts API annotated standard and user-defined exception classes.
-On the target language side, we keep correspondence between those classes, and for this purpose, we also generate standard exceptions binding to the target language.
-We define binding rules for std::exception and its descendant classes, and the CppBind tool generates bindings for us.
-We define rules in the yaml config file, which looks like this:
+On a target language side, CppBind keeps correspondence between those classes.
+CppBind generates bindings for standard exceptions by providing binding predefined rules for std::exception and its descendant classes.
+The binding rules for standard exceptions are defined in "std_exc_api.yaml" config file, which looks like this:

 .. literalinclude:: /../src/cppbind/config/std_exc/std_exc_api.yaml
     :language: yaml
     :end-before: "std::logic_error"

 .. note::
-    Since we generate try/catch blocks in C bindings for catching an exception, we use C++ std exception classes, and therefore we need to include the header files where std exceptions are defined.
-Those header files are included via the **include_cxx** variable (which you can see in the example above).
+    Since CppBind generate try/catch blocks in C bindings for catching an exception, it uses C++ std exception classes, and therefore we need to include the header files where std exceptions are defined.
+Those header files are included via the **include_cxx** variable (see the example above).
-    Here are the required includes:
+    Here is the list of required includes:

 .. code-block:: cpp